mckeeh3/multi-region-demo/README.md

 Copy the URL to view in a browser or view in an IDE.

-## Create and view data using scripts
+## Create and view data using CLI scripts

 Two scripts are included in this project for creating and viewing user entities.